-In order to test the impact of the soldering temperature, we deliberately made it 350 degree Celsius far higher than the normal.
+In order to test the impact of the soldering temperature, we deliberately made it 350 degrees Celsius far higher than the normal.
 The soldering iron head was placed at the distance of 4.0 mm from bottom of LCD screen.

 Finally, we make a few suggestions for welding LCD PINs.

-2. The soldering iron head should contact two adjacent PINs at the same time and make the heat transfer more even.
-It should form 30 degree angle with PINs because this will make contact area bigger and heat transfer faster.
+2. The soldering iron head should contact two adjacent PINs at the same time and make the heat transfer more evenly.
+It should form 30 degree angle with PINs because this will make contacting area larger and heat transfer faster.
 It will be a perfect heating condition if we can make the two adjacent PINs reach the same temperature at the same time.

 5. The two PINs on the two ends bear a greater tension and they are more likely to be damaged because of the pressure.
-We strongly suggest that we add two more extra PINs which are not connected on two ends to lighten the burden if the products have a high quality requirement.
+We strongly suggest that we add two more extra PINs that are not connected on two ends to lighten the burden if the products have a high-quality requirement.